myoffe/myoffe.github.io/tests.md

 * If you pause working on a feature before finishing it, when return to it and run the tests, it will give you an idea of where you were.
   * Breaking down tests into smaller units of functionality improves this even more.
   * Creating "TODO" tests that fail in advance helps it even more.

+## When you might not want to write tests
+* Production is on fire
+* It's for code that's very likely to be thrown out